Book of Job: In music, art, literature, and film

-Terrence Malick's 2011 film The Tree of Life, which won the Palme d'Or, is heavily influenced by the themes of the Book of Job, as the film starts with a quote from the beginning of God's speech to Job.
+Terrence Malick's 2011 film The Tree of Life, which won the Palme d'Or, is heavily influenced by the themes of the Book of Job, with the film starting with a quote from the beginning of God's speech to Job.

+The Russian film Leviathan also draws themes from the Book of Job.

 The 2014 Indian Malayalam-language film Iyobinte Pusthakam (lit.
 'Book of Job') by Amal Neerad tells the story of a man who is losing everything in his life.

 "The Sire of Sorrow (Job's Sad Song)" is the final track on Joni Mitchell's 15th studio album, Turbulent Indigo.

-The Russian film Leviathan also draws themes from the Book of Job.
 In 2015 two Ukrainian composers Roman Grygoriv and Illia Razumeiko created the opera-requiem IYOV.
 The premiere of the opera was held on 21 September 2015 on the main stage of the international multidisciplinary festival Gogolfest.

 In the 3rd episode of the 15th season of ER, the lines of Job 3:23 are quoted by doctor Abby Lockhart shortly before she and her husband (Dr. Luka Covac) leave the series forever.

+In season two of Good Omens, the tale of Job and his struggles with good and evil are demonstrated and debated as the demon Crowley is sent to plague Job and his family by destroying his property and children, and the angel Aziraphale struggles with the implications of the actions of God.

+In the South Park episode Cartmanland, Kyle Broflovski, who is Jewish, experiences a major crisis of faith.
+His parents try to cheer him up by reading from the Book of Job, which only serves to demoralize Kyle even more, who despairs at Job's horrific trials by God to prove a point to Satan.

+In a series of (now deleted) cryptic tweets detailing the story of an unconfirmed meeting with Bob Dylan, comedian Norm Macdonald makes allusions and references to The Book of Job, calling it his favorite book of the Bible.
+Dylan allegedly preferred Ecclesiastes.